kohler/hotcrp/devel/manual/hotcrapi.md

 FILE`, where `FILE` contains a JSON text.
 (You can also supply a JSON on the command line instead of a file.)
 Information about the tested modification is written to standard error: either `No changes` or `Would change [LIST OF TOP-LEVEL SETTINGS]`.
-You can also save the full settings, including the modifications, to a file by adding `-o OUTPUT`.
+You can also save a full list of settings, including the tested modifications, to a file by adding `-o OUTPUT`.

 To actually change settings, run `php batch/hotcrapi.php settings save FILE`.
 Either `No changes` or `Saved changes to [LIST OF TOP-LEVEL SETTINGS]` is